Poland–Taiwan relations: Modern relations

 Since the end of communism in 1989, Poland and Taiwan had started embracing a stronger and advocating tie.
 Being allies of the United States and have enjoyed a large decree of success with democratic ideals, the two nations seek to tie stronger.

 Several economic agreements have been signed between two nations, notably the double taxation agreement and recently solar energy agreement.

-During the COVID-19 pandemic Poland receives 500,000 masks from Taiwan in gesture of solidarity.
+During the COVID-19 pandemic, Poland received 500,000 masks from Taiwan in gesture of solidarity.

 On 28 January 2021, Taiwan and Poland signed a comprehensive criminal justice cooperation agreement including provisions for fighting against transnational crime, increased judicial cooperation, and human rights and rule of law protections.
 This was the first such agreement signed between Taiwan and a European country.

 In early September 2021, Poland donated 400,000 doses of COVID-19 vaccine to Taiwan as a "gesture of solidarity".

+In 2025 Poland became Taiwan's biggest international market for drones and drone components as Poland looked to move away from Chinese drones and components as a result of the Russo-Ukrainian War.

+In 2025 Taiwanese air force general Hsieh Jih-sheng spoke at the Warsaw Security Forum.